alecrios/css-style-guide/README.md

 ### Meaningful and generic class names

-Improves clarity and prevents having to rename classes if there's a change in style.
+Classes written with shorthand or specific values are difficult to read and make it more difficult to update if values change.

 ``` css
 /* Wrong */